 Protect your rights after a Bike Accident, call a Lawyer ASAP

-While, yes, you can sue if your bike accident was caused by the road, the above rules make it ultra important to consult with a bike accident lawyer to make sure you don’t miss a timing deadline, understand the special requirements to bring a law suit and preserve your rights.
+While, yes, you can sue if your bike accident was caused by the road, the above rules make it ultra important to consult with a Pennsylvania bike accident lawyer to make sure you don’t miss a timing deadline, understand the special requirements to bring a lawsuit and preserve your rights.

 Bike accidents that occur on public roads can leave a person with significant injuries that can affect them for the rest of their lives.
 Fortunately, Pennsylvania law often entitles people who are hurt in these kinds of accidents to significant compensation.
-To schedule a free consultation with bike accident lawyers, call KaplunMarx today at 610-660-7780 or send us an email through our online contact form.
+To schedule a free consultation with Philadelphia Bike Accident Attorney, call KaplunMarx today or send us an email through our online contact form.